 Screening is done by these tests:

-One-hour glucose tolerance test.
+1-hour glucose tolerance test.
 You drink a special beverage high in sugar.
 One hour later, the healthcare provider measures your blood sugar (glucose) levels.
 If your levels are higher than a certain level, this is considered an abnormal result.

-Three-hour glucose tolerance test.
+3-hour glucose tolerance test.
 If the 1-hour test is abnormal, you will have a second glucose tolerance test done to confirm the diagnosis.
 You will drink another special beverage, but with more sugar.
 Your healthcare provider will measure your blood sugar levels 1 hour, 2 hours, and 3 hours later.
 You have gestational diabetes if at least two of the glucose measurements are higher than normal.

 If you are diagnosed with gestational diabetes, you should get tested for diabetes 4 to 12 weeks after your baby is born.
-You should also get this screening at least every 3 years for the rest of your life.
+You should also get this screening at least every 1 to 3 years for the rest of your life.

 Treatment for gestational diabetes focuses on keeping your blood sugar levels in the normal range.
 Treatment may include: